McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/recruitParticipants.md

 ![7](https://github.com/McMaster-Baby-Lab/handbook/assets/132396918/439b6eba-4553-4417-8ff9-dcb3acc37857)

-## Search study schedules on Study appointments page
+## Search study schedules on Study Appointments page

 ### Search by various fields
 -  On the _Study Appointments_ page there is the option to search by study, participant information (email, phone, or name)